yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/DRIFT_DETECTION.md

 Historical second-cycle proof completed on 2026-05-16 with regression job `loyal_owl_0h0rz9krcn`.
 That earlier revision combined policy/trigger fields inside `drift_report`; the active contract no longer does so.
 The job remains baseline-comparison history, not current-source S13/S14 or deployment proof.

-Current classification, regression, and clustering canonical SDK dry-runs emit separate `s13` and `s14` artifacts.
-An exact-source Azure canary attempted on 2026-08-02 was rejected before job creation by `ReadOnlyDisabledSubscription`; no current-revision Azure runtime claim is valid until that external blocker is cleared and outputs are downloaded.
+Current classification, regression, and clustering exact-source canaries at `6447648a` completed with separate `s13` and `s14` artifacts.
+Each current S14 decision was `refresh_baseline` with `should_submit=false`, and the external controller correctly refused submission without mutating its ledger.
+Three enabled legacy Azure schedules remain noncompliant: they execute static S1-S13 graphs without S14 or the controller and must be disabled before release.

 The controller entrypoint is `scripts/run_auto_retrain_controller.py`.
 It resolves the latest approved baseline from the JSONL decision ledger, checks for active jobs, builds the canonical `pipelines/submit_pipeline.py` command, and appends a pending decision record only after a successful submit.